ius-csg/laws/Constitution.md

     other meetings and events.
   - Vice President – Preside at
     meetings of the club and the Executive Committee in the absence of the president.
 Oversee the activities of all club committees.
-The Vice President shall also serve as the chairperson of the Affiliates committee (Article 5, section 1).
 The Vice President shall also be responsible for the orientation of new members.
   - Secretary – Record and
     produce minutes of all meetings.
 Coordinate the club’s